perladvent/perldotcom/content/article/_pub_2008_02_13_elements-of-access-control.md

 {
-   "thumbnail" : null,
    "description" : " Why Gates?
 In a perfect world we wouldn't do things we should not.
 However the world is not like this; people do forbidden things sometimes.
 This also applies to computer systems used by more than one person.
-Almost everyone...", "title" : "Elements of Access Control",
+Almost everyone...", "draft" : null,
-   "slug" : "/pub/2008/02/13/elements-of-access-control.html",
-   "authors" : [
-      "vladi-belperchinov-shabanski"
-   ],
-   "date" : "2008-02-13T00:00:00-08:00",
    "tags" : [
       "access-control",
       "privacy",
       "security",
       "software-development"
    ],
+   "slug" : "/pub/2008/02/13/elements-of-access-control.html",
    "categories" : "Security",
+   "title" : "Elements of Access Control",
+   "authors" : [
+      "vladi-belperchinov-shabanski"
+   ],
    "image" : null,
+   "thumbnail" : null,
-   "draft" : null
+   "date" : "2008-02-13T00:00:00-08:00"
 }

 ### Why Gates?

 In a perfect world we wouldn't do things we should not.
 However the world is not like this; people do forbidden things sometimes.
 This also applies to computer systems used by more than one person.
 Almost everyone has tried to read someone else's email, view accounting department salary reports, or something else, or access otherwise hidden data.

 I know *you* have never done this, but many people have.

 ### In Construction

 The simplest way to allow or forbid a user account to do something is to check if the account is in a list of permitted accounts somewhere.
 If you assume that everything is forbidden unless explicitly allowed, the access function can be as simple as:

       # access_check() return 1 or undef
       sub access_check